gaepdit/SWGW/README.md

 - *LocalUserIsStaff* — Adds the Staff and Site Maintenance Roles to the logged in account when `true` or no roles when `false`.
 (Applies whether *UserAzureAd* is `true` or `false`.)
 - *LocalUserIsAdmin* — Adds all App Roles to the logged in account when `true` or no roles when `false`.
 (Applies whether *UserAzureAd* is `true` or `false`.)     <small>An alternative way to create admin users is to add them to the `SeedAdminUsers` setting as an array of email addresses.</small>
 - *UseSecurityHeadersLocally* — Sets whether to include HTTP security headers when running locally in the Development environment.
+- *EnableWebOptimizer* — Enables the WebOptimizer middleware for bundling and minification of CSS and JavaScript files.
+(This is disabled by default because it can interfere with debugging.)

 #### Production defaults